jmcd73/tgn-wms/README.md

 # Toggen WMS
-This is a project that I have been working on for a number of years it uses open source components to provide a simple pallet production and dispatch workflow.
+This is a project that I have been working on for a number of years and is used in a production environment.
+It uses open source components to provide simple pallet and label printing and product production and dispatch workflow

-Presently it assumes that each pallet contains the same products but can be extended to handle multi-product pallets

 ## Features
 * Product database for item data (GTIN13/14 barcode, weights, qauntity)